 Especially as we head into the holiday season, ensure your return and shipping policies are communicated clearly to customers.
 You can emphasize this information by displaying up-to-date estimated shipping costs and return deadlines directly on product pages, rather than only showing this in a separate area of the site.
 One approach that helps to keep the user informed about current shipping times is Amazon’s use of “delivery date” on product pages and in the checkout process.

 Rather than saying that an item will arrive in “2-4 business days,” they display the actual date the item is expected to arrive at the customer’s doorstep.
-When users see a window of business days, they’re left having to do a lot of guesswork.
-They’ll need to make assumptions about processing times and account for weekends and holidays to determine when they’ll receive their order.

 3. Show related products